bbbayhan/Podcaster/README.md

 - `eslint`: The config that helps catch common coding errors and style issues.
 - `prettier`: The config is default and integrated with eslint and helps enforce consistent code style.
 - `sass`: This is a CSS preprocessor that extends the capabilities of CSS.
+- `ts-mockito`: Used for infrastructure and services tests.

 ### Features